 It is important to introduce yourself to him/her and mention what you do at the company.
 Walk over with a firm handshake and simply say, “Hi, my name is John Smith and I am the Head of purchasing.
 It’s a pleasure to meet you!”
 Your CEO will likely reciprocate the salutation and perhaps even ask you a question or two.
 Most CEOs would love the opportunity to get to know the people that are the backbones of their company.

 Remember they're only human

 The most important thing to remember is that at the end of the day, they are human just like you!
 No need to get star struck, especially since most of the time they like to know more about the people working at their company.
 Getting hung up on the hierarchy difference will only make your executive feel uncomfortable, making it more difficult to make a positive impression on them.
 Speak to them like they are someone you would report to on a regular basis, with confidence, respect, and poise.

 Do your Research

 You just found out your CEO came back from an exotic vacation and you ask about how it went.
 They seem excited to talk about it.
 Score!
 As a new hire or even someone who has been with the company for an extended period of time, you never know when or where you will run into the CEO of your company.
 It is a good idea to be aware of what is happening in your company at all times, so should an opportunity arise to meet your CEO, you would be prepared.
 Taking it a step further and learning more about them and who they are can help as well.
 For example; reading a book they may have written can make for an excellent opportunity to break the ice.

 An elevator ride is never a long one and so those 30-60 seconds really matter a lot when trying to have a quality run in with your boss’s boss.
 Follow these best practices to make the best impact in the amount of time allotted.

-If you want even more tips, read here for more great posts!
+If you want even more tips to get mentorships or for workplace success, read here for more great posts!